pftbest/rust_on_msp/README.md

 ## How it works

-* One of the issues you may run into is incompatibility between MSP430 and MSP430X.
-When `rustc` compiles code it does not pass `-mmcu` flag to the gcc, so gcc choses default ISA.
-For `msp430-elf-gcc` it is MSP430X, and it is not what you want for `msp430g2553` MCU.
-To work around this, you should create a *shim* compiler like [`msp-gcc.sh`](https://github.com/pftbest/rust_on_msp/blob/master/msp-gcc.sh) that will pass the necessary flags to gcc.

 * This project is does not use default startup code from gcc, so a reset handler should be defined like this:
   ```rust
   #[no_mangle]